DiamondCoder02/nsfw-game-manager/readme.md

 - If the game is the final version, it gets a "✔" at the version column
 - If game is abandoned, it gets a "✖" at the version column
-- For VisualNovels there will be a "VN" at the name column
+- For VisualNovels there will be a "[VN]" at the name column
+- If a game has VR tag, it will have "[VR]" at the engine column

 ---
 ---